Authors: Stuart Ashenbrenner, Jaron Bradley and Ferdous Saljooki

 Once all files are in place, the custom application will piggyback off of the parent application, which in the example above is Zoom.
 This means that the malicious application can take screenshots or record the screen without needing explicit consent from the user.
 It inherits those TCC permissions outright from the Zoom parent app.
 This represents a considerable privacy concern for end-users.

 During Jamf’s testing, it was determined that this vulnerability is not limited to screen recording permissions either.
 Multiple different permissions that have already been provided to the donor application can be transferred to the maliciously created app.

-Jamf Protect provides analytics that detects and prevents anytime this vulnerability is potentially being abused.
+Jamf Protect offers a holistic Mac endpoint security solution that provides analytics to detect and prevent anytime this vulnerability is potentially being abused.
 It does this by checking if an application is bundled within another application.
 If a match occurs, it goes on to verify the digital signatures between the two applications, effectively detecting mismatches in the process of signing information.
 Jamf urges users to “patch fast and patch often,” as Apple recently patched this issue to keep malware like XCSSET from abusing this vulnerability in the future, for Mac computers running macOS 11.4 or later.